The Reader’s Digest on the Brain

-- Scotch tape was the inspiration for a 3M scientist who invented touch-screen technology in smartphones.
+- Scotch tape inspired a 3M scientist who invented touch-screen technology in smartphones.

 Relaxation & Creativity

-When relaxed, the alpha waves are rippling through our brains; we are most likely to have our attention inwards, letting remote association emulate from the right hemisphere.
+When relaxed, the alpha waves are rippling through our brains; we will most likely have our attention inwards, letting remote association emulate from the right hemisphere.

 Positive moods also help our creativity and often lead to relaxation.
 We are less focused on a troubling world and can access remote associations.

-People with ADHD are often very creative as they can make remote connections with ease.
+People with ADHD are often very creative and can easily make remote connections.

 Another period of insight is in the morning, shortly after waking up.
 A tired mind is open to all kinds of unconventional ideas.
 For some, this happens before falling asleep.

 Daydreaming is a potent tool for making remote connections.
 There are two different types of daydreaming.
 One is when the person is unaware that they are daydreaming.
 The second type is where the daydreamer is aware.
 When aware of daydreaming, the person remains conscious of their insights.

 The chart below is from Betty Edwards’s book.* Understanding how the left and right modes function can help you better understand where and how you access your different modes.